benoit-bst/benoit-bst/README.md

 ### :small_blue_diamond: People first

-- I am a urban wave boarder :rocket:.
+- I am a street rider :rocket:.
 Do bicycle and skateboard is the best way to avoid pollution and the spread of viruses
 - Love others even if they have differences :heart:
 - Keep trying to be vegetarian for the planet :earth_africa:.
 Not an easy stuff